chariot-giving/delta/README.md

 delta.AddController(controllers, &UserController{})
 ```

-## Inserting resources
+## Informing resources

 [`Client.InformTx`] is used in conjunction with an instance implementation
-of `Resource` to insert a resource to synchronize on a transaction:
+of `Resource` to inform a Delta Controller about a resource object:

 ```go
 _, err = deltaClient.InformTx(ctx, tx, User{